- Where should you form your startup?

 What is the best way to incorporate a tech startup?
 What steps should I follow?

-The considerations in forming a tech business are the same as considerations in forming any other small business.
-It usually comes down to liability protection for owners from business creditors, but more importantly, protection from your own business partners.
+The considerations in forming a startup are the same as considerations in forming any other small business.
+For most, it comes down to liability protection for owners from business creditors.
+More important, however, is protection from your own business partners.
 As a practical matter, the greatest threat to your business is internal, your partners.
 They are much more likely to cause the destruction of your business than outside creditors.

 You may have seen the movie The Social Network or read about Facebook’s origin.
-If Facebook had used a well-written Delaware LLC Operating Agreement from the beginning, most of those lawsuits could have been avoided entirely.
+Most of those lawsuits could have been avoided entirely.
+Facebook should have used a well-written Delaware LLC Operating Agreement from the beginning.
 That movie is really a parable of the problems that can result from the “Do-It-Yourself” mentality when it comes to creating reliable business agreements.

-The main advantage in forming an LLC in Delaware for your tech business would be that the LLC Operating Agreement governing the company will be enforced by the courts as written, even if unfair to your business partners.
-So even harsh remedies, such as loss of business interest for failing to make subsequent capital contributions or the requirement that your business partners who leave your business to go work for Google get whipsawed in the buyout, only getting book value, those provisions will be enforced as written.
+Delaware Courts will enforce the LLC Operating Agreement governing the company as written, even if unfair to your business partners.
+That is the main advantage of forming an LLC in Delaware for your tech business.
+Judges will enforce as written even harsh provisions, such as loss of business interest for failing to make subsequent capital contributions or the requirement that your business partners who leave your business to go work for Google get whipsawed in the buyout, only getting book value.
 Those are examples of provisions you can put into your Operating Agreement that will be honored by a business court in Delaware.

 Statistically, companies that incorporate in Delaware can expect about 10% additional market cap because of protections built into their internal organizational structure.